-But for Me, It Was Tuesday: The most important event in eighteenth century US' history, in Britain it barely even registers what with the War of the Spanish Succession, the War of the Austrian Succession, the Seven Years' and (related) Anglo-Carnatic Wars, and the French Revolutionary Wars.
-The argument can even be made that the Revolution was something of a "war by proxy" for France, just one more maneuver in the long British-French rivalry.
+But for Me, It Was Tuesday: While the most important event in eighteenth-century US' history, in Britain it barely even registers what with the War of the Spanish Succession, the War of the Austrian Succession, the Seven Years' and (related) Anglo-Carnatic Wars, and the French Revolutionary Wars.
+The Revolution was very much a "war by proxy" for the Bourbons' France; just one more chapter in the centuries-long Anglo-French rivalry.

 Canon Discontinuity: The Articles of Confederation, which were a disaster and largely led to the more federalist nature of the Constitution itself.